-January 2015 Sadly, my employer is closing down.
-Do you know of projects/companies that fit my interests & skills?
-I'm open to either temporary or permanent arrangements.
+February 2017 Paper: Compiling to categories February 2017 Paper: Generic parallel functional programming June 2016 Joined Target, working in data sciences and optimization, continuing to explore elegant and principled techniques from math and programming language theory for building fast, correct, and beautiful software.
+January 2015 Sadly, Tabula closed down.
 October 2011 I'm working at Tabula and having a great time.
+I'm helping with chip specification and working out how to compile Haskell to hardware.
 May 2009 Paper: Push-pull functional reactive programming March 2009 Paper: Beautiful differentiation March 2009 Paper: Denotational design with type class morphisms January 2008 New technical blog November 2007 Google tech talk: Tangible Functional Programming: a modern marriage of usability and composability October 2007 The paper Functional Reactive Animation, co-authored with Paul Hudak, was awarded as the most influential paper of ICFP '97.
 July 2007 My paper Tangible Functional Programming was accepted and will appear in ICFP 2007.
 Paper slightly updated.
 April 2007 I've moved from the Seattle area to San Andreas, CA

 Here is my CV as a PDF (updated February 2, 2015).